top of page

 When house hunting, it's crucial to stay focused on your priorities rather than getting distracted by appealing but unnecessary features.
 Avoid teasing yourself with homes out of your budget, as it can make more affordable options seem less attractive.
 Be realistic about your financial constraints and flexible in your expectations; sometimes a home may not tick every box but offers potential for easy modifications, like converting a den into an extra bedroom or upgrading the landscaping.
 Take time to re-evaluate and re-rank your priorities as needed to make an informed decision.

-Step 7: Find an Attorney
+Step 7: Find an Attorney/Title Company

 When it's time to make an offer and enter into a contract, having an attorney by your side ensures that your legal rights and interests are protected.
 While real estate agents are trained to draft and negotiate contracts, these contracts are often written with the seller's interests in mind and can be dense and complex.
 Given the significant financial commitment involved in buying a home, the cost of hiring an attorney is relatively minimal and provides an added layer of security.
 Their expertise will safeguard you from potential pitfalls and complications.